ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-setup/cli-reqs.md

 ### Instructions for Windows

-1. Download and install [Python 2.7.x](https://www.python.org/downloads/windows/) (which includes `pip`).
+1. Download and install [Python 3.7.x](https://www.python.org/downloads/windows/) (which includes `pip`).
 1. Download and install [Git](https://git-scm.com/downloads) (versions 1.9.5 or later are supported).
 1. Download and install [Mercurial](https://www.mercurial-scm.org/downloads) (versions 2.2.2 or later are supported).

 ### Instructions for macOS

-1. macOS 10.8 and later comes with Python 2.7 preinstalled.

-   - If you are using the preinstalled version but need to install `pip`, you can run the following command (taken from the [pip installation guide](https://pip.pypa.io/en/stable/installing/)):

-      ```
-        curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
-        python get-pip.py
-      ```

-   - If you are running an earlier version of macOS, download and install [Python from the official website](https://www.python.org/downloads/mac-osx/).
+1. If your version of macOS does not come with Python 3, download and install [Python from the official website](https://www.python.org/downloads/mac-osx/).
 This package includes `pip`.
 1. Download and install [Git](https://git-scm.com/downloads) (versions 1.9.5 or later are supported).
 1. Download and install [Mercurial](https://www.mercurial-scm.org/downloads) (versions 2.2.2 or later are supported).